 - CrashPlan PRO

 This article describes how to disable data key sharing.
 Data keys are the raw bytes used to encrypt backup data.
-By default, data keys only exist on the source device and a trusted authority server.
+By default, data keys only exist on the source device and a trusted authority server or external keystore.
 By default, an authority server shares data keys with storage servers that request them for purposes of maintenance or web restore.

 To improve system security, you can disable sharing data keys.
 In hybrid installations, you might disable key sharing because you do not want to send data keys off-premises regardless of the functional limitations.